mudler/edgevpn/README.md

 - extra AES symmetric encryption on top.
 In case randezvous point is compromised
 - blockchain is used as a sealed encrypted store for the routing table
 - connections are created host to host

+### Caveats

+We might loose packets when the blockchain limit is reached.
+At that point EdgeVPN to avoid polluting memory will reset the blockchain, and the nodes will start to announce themselves again, there might be a small interval of time whereas node can't be reached.
+This _could_ happen if your network is having a lot of updates.

 ## Is it for me?